 Mediation offers innumerable benefits and advantages to those willing to engage in the process, but the truth is that even some of the most seasoned attorneys remain somewhat unsold on the option.
 This can be especially true when the subject matter of a potential mediation case has nothing to do with divorce or family law matters, realms in which mediation is perceived to be quite commonplace.

-For controversies such as airport disputes, architectural disputes, bridge disputes and a wide array of other types of highly technical and complex disagreements, mediation can provide an invaluable mechanism for finding common ground.
+For some controversies such as construction and engineering disputes, real estates matters, personal injury with highly technical medical issues involved, and a wide array of other types of complex disagreements, mediation can provide an invaluable mechanism for finding common ground.
 The key, however, is to increase professional awareness of mediation’s tremendous strengths as opposed to traditional litigation.

 The lack of formal discovery processes is a sticking point for many attorneys whose clients would almost certainly benefit from utilizing mediation to resolve their dispute.
 However, what those lawyers may fail to realize is the fact that the open exchange of information ideally fostered by a mediator can result in massive savings in time as well as money that would otherwise have had to be spent complying with document production requests, motion practice and the like.